Find Trade Colleges

 Twin Falls, ID

-College of Southern Idaho came in at #6 in this year’s edition of the Most Popular Woodworking Associate Degree Trade Schools ranking.
-College of Southern Idaho is a moderately-sized public school located in the town of Twin Falls.
+With a ranking of #6, College of Southern Idaho did quite well on this year’s most popular schools for woodworking students working on their associate degree.
+College of Southern Idaho is a moderately-sized public school located in the remote town of Twin Falls.

 Women make up 17% of the woodworking majors at the school.

-Full Woodworking at College of Southern Idaho Report
+Full Woodworking at Red Rocks Community College Report

 Women make up 25% of the woodworking majors at the school.